top of page

 From 2015 to 2024, Cuyahoga County ran deficits in eight out of ten years — even as our population declined.

-For the average voter, this will mean that county government would live within its budget, efficiently provide the needed services and would not seek increases in property tax or sales tax to fund continual deficits.
+For the average voter in the five West Shore communities, this will mean that county government would live within its budget, efficiently provide the needed services and would not seek increases in property tax or sales tax to fund continual deficits.

 Cuyahoga County deficits